athaight/work-day-scheduler/README.md

 <h2>Technologies used: HTML, CSS, JS, JQuery</h2>

 <p>Simple day planner with a changing greeting and colored input cells that revolves with the current hour block (morning, afternoon, night),
-and saves entered data to local storage with persistance.
+and saves entered data to local storage with persistence.